stake-player/stake-api/README.md

-# Stake
+# Stake-API
-A simple module for automating Stake, this module avoids detection.
+A simple module for automating [Stake](https://stake.com/) Casino, this module avoids detection.

 ## Overview
 This is an informal module using the official API that allows you to transfer, withdraw, and get balance tips on Stake.